Skip to main content

 Severe allergic reaction

-Severe and life-threatening allergic reactions, including anaphylaxis, have happened with other monoclonal antibody products similar to Beyfortus (nirsevimab).
-If your child seems to be having trouble breathing, or you notice a severe rash or swelling in their face, get medical help right away.
+If your child has trouble breathing, a severe rash, or swelling in their face, get medical help right away.

 risk-warning